 - Sales and marketing.
 Gas sales agreements are entered into with offtakers.

 Gas is processed by the Group’s wholly-owned Uquo Gas Processing Facility, located near Ikot Abasi.
 Through the combination of Train 1 and Train 2, the processing facility has processing capacity of 200 MMcfpd.

 Seven Energy has distribution capacity of 600 MMcfpd across its network of 260 km of gas pipelines.
 Its main pipelines include: (i) the 62 km 18-inch Uquo to Ikot Abasi pipeline; (ii) 37 km 24-inch Uquo to Oron pipeline (under construction) and (iii) the 128 km 18-inch East Horizon pipeline from Ukanafun Junction to Mfamosing, just outside Calabar.

 Seven Energy has three long-term gas sales agreements, providing stable, long-term cash flows.

-- A 10-year contract to supply 43.5 MMcfpd to Ibom Power station and
+- 10-year gas sales agreement to supply 43.5 MMcfpd to the Ibom Power station

-- A 20-year contract to supply 131.0 MMcfpd to Calabar NIPP power station.
+- 20-year gas sales agreement to supply 131 MMcfpd to the Calabar NIPP power station

-An overview of Seven Energy’s facilities in the south east Niger Delta is set out below.
+An overview of Seven Energy’s infrastructure assets in the south east Niger Delta is set out below.